Do you find yourself easily irritated when you take modafinil? Does it feel as though your patience for people has reached an all-time low?

-The best way to avoid insomnia and sleep deprivation on Modafinil is to ensure you’re taking your Modafinil early in the day.
-The effects of Modafinil will last anywhere between 10 and 14 hours.
-This means that you will need to take the Modafinil at least 10 hours before your intended bedtime.
+The best way to avoid insomnia and sleep deprivation on modafinil is to ensure you’re taking your modafinil early in the day.
+The effects of modafinil will last anywhere from 10 to 14 hours.
+This means that you’ll need to take the modafinil at least 10 hours before your intended bedtime.

-If you’re finding that the effects of Modafinil are lasting a long time and is keeping you up at night, it may be necessary to lower the dose, or only take every second or third day.
+If you’re finding that the effects of modafinil are lasting a long time and it’s keeping you up at night, it may be necessary to lower the dose, or only take modafinil every second or third day.

 It’s important that we sleep 7 hours or more every night.
-It’s not a good idea to push yourself too hard by avoiding sleeping.
-Especially for more than 24 hours.
+It’s not a good idea to push yourself too hard by avoiding sleep— especially for more than 24 hours.

 2. Nutrient Deficiencies

 Modafinil offers no nutritional support.
-This is important to remember because nutritional deficiencies among Modafinil users are all too common.
+This is important to remember because nutritional deficiencies are common among frequent modafinil users.

 Modafinil can affect our nutrient status in 2 ways: